JYKATABG/Angular-SecondRide-project/README.md

 1. Download the main folder - SecondRide.
 2. Open the SecondRide folder (where are all the files)
 3. Install notifications library by typing - npm install ngx-toastr --save
+4. Install calendar time format library by typing - npm install moment --save
-4. Open it with vscode and type ng s --o in the terminal (for this operation you will need Angular CLI).
+5. Open it with vscode and type ng s --o in the terminal (for this operation you will need Angular CLI).
-5. The project will start and its ready to use.
+6. The project will start and its ready to use.

 # All feautures